 Tummy Tuck Technique

 A tummy tuck may be performed as an outpatient surgery or may require an overnight stay.
 During the procedure, Dr. Sieber will make the appropriate incisions depending on the type of tummy tuck technique that you require.
 This will all be discussed with you in detail during your initial consultation.
-Dr. Sieber believes in placing his incisions as low as possible so that when you wear low cut jeans or swim suits, your scar will not be visible.
-During your surgery, Dr. Sieber will perform liposuction on those stubborn areas of excess fat, if needed, to re-contour your hips and narrow your waistline.
-Any abdominal muscles which were pulled apart during pregnancy will be tightened back together, and then your excess skin will be removed to leave you with a narrowed waist and flat abdomen.
+Dr. Sieber believes in placing his incisions as low as possible so that when you wear low cut jeans or swim suits, your scar should not be visible.* During your surgery, Dr. Sieber will perform liposuction on those stubborn areas of excess fat, if needed, to re-contour your hips and narrow your waistline.* Any abdominal muscles which were pulled apart during pregnancy will be tightened back together, and then your excess skin will be removed to leave you with a narrowed waist and flat abdomen.*